Examples

 }

-Note This allows you to simply insert the topic GUID into the code in the script editor:
+Note: Here's how you can easily insert the topic GUID into the code in the Script Editor:

-1. Place the cursor at the position where the topic GUID is to be inserted.
+1. Place the cursor where you want to insert the topic GUID.

-The topic "Topic for simple message" should be subscribed to by the "Simple Message" display page when the page is loaded.
-Therefore, ""onload"" is selected as the event for the JavaScript function for subscribing to the topic.
+The "Topic for simple message" topic should be subscribed to by the "Simple Message" display page when the page loads.
+Therefore, in the example, the onload event was selected to execute the JavaScript function and thus to subscribe.

 The "Simple Message" process was created in Intrexx.

-In the WebSocket action, the "Simple Message" application and the "Topic for simple message" were selected in the "Topic" tab.
+In the WebSocket action, the "Simple Message" application and the "Topic for simple message" were selected on the "Topic" tab.

-In the WebSocket action, the static text "My first WebSocket message" has been stored in the "Content" tab.
+In the WebSocket action, the static text "My first WebSocket message" was entered on the "Content" tab.

-This example leads to the same result as the "Simple Message" example.
-In this case, however, the message content and the link to the topic will be implemented using a Groovy script action.
+This example produces the same result as the "Simple Message" example.
+However, the message content and the link to the topic are implemented using a Groovy action.

 As in the "Simple Message" example